nl253/Notes/Software-Engineering/Professional-Issues/data-protection-act.md

 :   alone or jointly decides how and why such data is processed

 Third Party

 :   any person other than:

     -   the data subject
     -   the data controller
     -   any data processor or other person authorised to process data for the data controller or processor

 Data Processing

 :   -   collecting
     -   using
     -   organisation or altering or adaptation
     -   retrieving or consultation
     -   disclosing by transmission, dissemination or making available
     -   retaining
     -   alignment, combination, erasure, blocking, destruction, disposing of

 Sensitive Personal Data

 :   Information about:

     -   race
     -   political opinion
     -   religion
     -   trade union
     -   sexual life
     -   physical or mental health
     -   crime
     -   courts

 Data

 :   Information:

-    a) processed by means of equipment operating automatically in response to instructions
+    1.  processed by means of equipment operating automatically in response to instructions
-    b) recorded with the intention that is should be processed by means of such equipment
+    2.  recorded with the intention that is should be processed by means of such equipment
-    c) recorded as part of a relevant filing system or with the intention that is should form part of a relevant filing system
+    3.  recorded as part of a relevant filing system or with the intention that is should form part of a relevant filing system
-    d) does not fall within a) or b) or c) but forms part of an accessible record as defined by section 68 or
+    4.  does not fall within a) or b) or c) but forms part of an accessible record as defined by section 68 or
-    e) is recorded information held by public authority and does not fall within any of a) to d)
+    5.  is recorded information held by public authority and does not fall within any of a) to d)

 Personal Data

 :   data which relate to a living individual who can be identified:

-    a) from those data or
+    1.  from those data or
-    b) from those data and other information which is in the possession of the data controller
+    2.  from those data and other information which is in the possession of the data controller

         Includes any expression of opinion about the individual and any indication of the intentions of that data controller or any other person in respect of the individual (e.g. medical or psychological opinion or diagnosis).